 - Workflow and task layout rules

-The Enterprise package ($9 per user, per month) also lets you create another 10 custom templates on top of the 20 provided in the Premium version, bringing it up to 30 overall, which is ideal for large businesses with different branches/wings that are going to be actioning a diverse range of different projects, yet want to manage them in one place.
+The Enterprise package ($9 per user, per month) also lets you create another 10 custom templates on top of the 20 provided in the Premium version, bringing it up to 30 overall.

-Zoho’s Enterprise plan is the cheapest Enterprise plan available, with most competitors, such as Asana and ClickUp, not displaying public pricing.
-But they all have features that Zoho Project’s Enterprise plan, such as custom charts and widgets for displaying data, as well as onboarding support, which makes the transition much smoother.
+At the time of writing, Zoho’s Enterprise plan is the cheapest Enterprise plan available on the market, with most competitors, such as Asana and ClickUp, not displaying public pricing.
+But they all share features with Zoho Project’s Enterprise plan, such as custom charts and widgets for displaying data, as well as onboarding support, which makes the transition much smoother.

-Businesses managing sensitive information and looking for a secure project management solution will benefit from the Enterprise plan, because you can encrypt Custom Fields (an Enterprise plan-only function used to input/store information Zoho Projects does not have a dedicated field for) and hold confidential information safely.
+Businesses managing sensitive information and looking for a secure project management solution will benefit from the Enterprise plan.
+This is because you can encrypt Custom Fields (an Enterprise plan-only function used to input/store information Zoho Projects does not have a dedicated field for) and hold confidential information safely.

 The Enterprise plan also comes with 30 custom project templates.
 That’s 20 fewer than you’d have if you went with the comparable ‘Grow’ package offered by Teamwork, which comes with 50 custom project templates.
-Teamwork is $22.50 per month per user, however – more expensive than the business plans offered by competitors like Wrike, whilst other competitors demand custom quotes for their Enterprise-level packages.
-Zoho Projects is on the cheaper end of the project management software spectrum and will help with many of the same tasks.
+However, this costs substantially more at $19.99 per month per user.

 Does Zoho Projects Have A Free Plan?

 Yes, Zoho Projects has a free plan.
-On this version, you can use the software with up to three users and a maximum file upload limit of 10 MB, but you miss out on many of the features available in the paid-for versions.
-Free users will be limited to just two projects (although you’ll be able to access them on your desktop computer as well as through your Android or iOS device).
+On this version, you can use the software with up to three users and 5GB of storage, but you miss out on many of the features available in the paid-for versions.
+Free users will be limited to just three projects (although you’ll be able to access them on your desktop computer as well as through your Android or iOS device).
 Despite some features being omitted, the free plan is an excellent option for small teams of two to three people who want to take control of their project.

 What’s missing?